Australian Government Bureau of Meteorology, Australia

 Latest River Heights:

-No observations are currently available for the Bulloo River at Thargomindah.
-Based on upstream gauges, it is expected that the river level is below the minor flood level (4.00 m) and rising.
+No observations are currently available for the Western River at Winton.
+However, it is estimated that the river level is below the minor flood level and steady.

-The Bulloo River at Thargomindah is expected to peak below the minor flood level (4.00 m) during Thursday.
+The Diamantina River at Birdsville Police Station is expected to remain above the minor flood level (4.00 m) during the next few days.
+Renewed rises are possible as upstream flows arrive.

 Flood Safety Advice: